Rudy Lai

 1 updates

-Launch of the Navista suite of AI-enabled, connected technology solutions, marking a significant expansion into integrated AI applications.
+Launch of the Navista suite of AI-enabled connected solutions, marking a formal push into AI-powered healthcare technology.

 2021 Q1: no updates